jakubDoka/gogen/README.md

 //)
 ```

 Def block has a rules annotation, rules define how your template work.
 In this case int is a template argument that will get replaced when generating code.
-Likewise Ident will be replaced with identifier.
-As go does not have polymorphism you have to name function your self.
-Next is gen-block.
+Naming a function same as template is necessary so gogen knows what to replace with unique identifier.
+Thats because go does not have polymorphism, you have to name function your self.
+Next is gen-block:

 ```go
 /*gen(